lilyaesthetics

 Who Should Use Caution?

-• Those with a history of hormone-sensitive cancers
+• Those with a history of hormone-sensitive cancers (e.g., breast, ovarian, or prostate)

-• People with blood clotting disorders
+• Patients with blood clotting disorders

-• Individuals with severe liver disease
+• Individuals with severe liver or kidney dysfunction

 Other Ways to Support Bone Health